deeptitilly/Projects/Sentiment Analysis of Political Tweets/code/README.md

-If the Jupyter notebook is not loading due to rendering issues, please view it at https://nbviewer.jupyter.org/github/deeptitilly/Projects/blob/master/Sentiment%20Analysis%20of%20Political%20Tweets/code/sentimentanalysis.ipynb
+The Jupyter notebook for the code is sentimentanalysis.ipynb.
+If the notebook is not loading in GitHub due to rendering issues, please view it at https://nbviewer.jupyter.org/github/deeptitilly/Projects/blob/master/Sentiment%20Analysis%20of%20Political%20Tweets/code/sentimentanalysis.ipynb

 The code includes the following steps: